Beyoncé & Jay Z Tried To Sneak Into The Golden Globes & It Didn’t Work

 As you may have guessed from her would-be casual entrance, this isn't Beyoncé's first Golden Globes rodeo.
 She also attended the ceremony back in 2007 for her Best Performance in a Musical or Comedy nomination for her role in Dreamgirls.
 That same year, her Dreamgirls original song "Listen" was also nominated.

-We may have not gotten a Beyoncé/Jay-Z red carpet pic, but with any luck, this means there will be afterparty pics a-plenty.
+We may have not gotten a Beyoncé/Jay-Z red carpet pic, but with any luck, this means there will be after party pics a-plenty.

 Advertisement